Let me tell you about my best friend…

 But then I have to tell myself the very same thing I would tell you, and remind myself that we could never overshadow God.
 He is bigger than our shortcomings.
 He is greater than any weakness.
 And He asks us that we come as we are.
 Right smack dab where we are.
 Mess and all.
 Yes, friends, He calls us to be the light, and so with that there are expectations to live a life that illuminates that beautiful brightness.
 But when we fail, and we will fail, friends, we are made perfect in Him.
 His grace is sufficient.
 His power made perfect in that very weakness we worry so much about.
 So with that reminder, I’m going to talk about Him on my blog.
 My friend Jesus.
 But when I write about Jesus, please know that I’m not ever coming from a place of righteous condemnation, but rather from a broken, messy mama saved by His grace alone.

-If you like this post, check out this post.
+If you like this post, check out why Jesus?, Breaking the Strongholds of Fear, spring the promise of new,

 Mama In the Midst uses affiliate link programs.
 Thank you for clicking around my site!!